 Throughout the spring semester, students attend a series of seminars preparing them for study in Hong Kong, including an email exchange with a nurse in Hong Kong.
 This course provides a comparative view of aging, public health, and allopathic, traditional and complementary treatment in Hong Kong, SAR (Special Administrative Region) China and the United States within a nursing and collaborative interdisciplinary perspective.

 During the three-week summer program, students participate in a number of fieldwork experiences designed to give them an overview of the Hong Kong Health System within the focus of the course.
 Upon completion of the program, students receive one-course unit for completion of NURS 535 (to fulfill their Nursing Elective).

 India: Community Health and Psychiatric-Mental Health Nursing

 The seminars introduce students to the history, geography, culture, religions, and health care systems of India, as well as to primary health care (versus primary care) and nursing’s roles in it.
-The field portion of the course takes place in the southern state Tamil Nadu.
-It is an observational experience, with focus upon nursing’s roles in community health and in mental health-psychiatric care.
+The field portion of the course takes place in the southern state of Tamil Nadu.
+It is an observational experience, with a focus upon nursing’s roles in community health and in mental health-psychiatric care.

 Our host partners provide exemplary models of care in these areas of nursing practice.
-We accompany the Christian Medical College’s College of Nursing’s faculty and students as they provide care in nurse-managed clinics in rural villages, and in-patient care for families of children and adults with psychiatric disturbances.
-We also see the operational roll out of an exciting applied research program run by the IKP Centre for Technologies in Public Health with which Penn School of Nursing partners to develop a nurse specialist role in collaboration with community health workers in rural villages.
+We accompany the Christian Medical College’s College of Nursing’s faculty and students as they provide care in nurse-managed clinics in rural villages and in-patient care for families of children and adults with psychiatric disturbances.
+We also see the operational roll-out of an exciting applied research program run by the IKP Centre for Technologies in Public Health with which Penn School of Nursing partners to develop a nurse specialist role in collaboration with community health workers in rural villages.